danbev/learning-ai/notes/llm-chain.md

 ```console
 (gdb) br executor.rs:63
 ```
-Now, recall that context is a Arc Mutext which guards a LLamaContext.
+Now, recall that context is a Arc Mutex which guards a LLamaContext.
 Here we are blocking the current thread, and recall that run_model is async so this is done from an async context.
 With the lock acquired we are then going to tokenize the input.stop_sequence: